Editors for Clojure developmentλ︎

 Calva is the most commonly used extension for Clojure support and aims to provide similar features to Emacs Cider (and uses some of the same Clojure libraries).

-Clover provides a more mininal environment using Socket REPL.
+Clover provides a mininal, highly customisable environment using Socket REPL.

-The Calva extension adds Clojure support to Microsoft VS Code editor.
+The Calva extension adds Clojure REPL support to VS Code editor, including Clojure LSP, formatting, structural editing and many other features.

 Calva is under active development and the #calva channel on the Clojurians Slack community can be supportive.

-Calva Getting Started Guide VSCode Calva extension VSCode Getting Started Guide
+Calva Getting Started Guide Calva - VS Code Marketplace

 VSpaceCode is a Spacemacs-like community configuration for Microsoft VS Code.
-Drive VS Code and Calva entirely from the keyboard, using easy to remember mnemonic keys for all commands and full vim-stile editing tools.
+Drive VS Code entirely from the keyboard, using easy to remember mnemonic keys for all commands and full vim-stile editing tools.

 Edamagit is a sophisticated text based Git client (like magit for Emacs) is also included in the VSpacemacs extension.